 Roll forward through 18 more years of heroin, cocaine, chaos and bad choices, and she found herself at the Oka ibogaine treatment center in Costa Rico, puking her guts up, tripping madly for two days, and finally getting to be drug free.
 When Josie came back home she flipped her life script around, got into therapy, trained as a counselor herself, and didn’t think much about dope any more, at least not seriously.

-But the spiritual side of ibogaine kept calling to her, and eight months later she went back to Oka, this time to help other drug users through their detoxes and to get a psycho-spiritual treatment for herself.
+But the spiritual side of ibogaine kept calling to her, and eight months later she went back to Oka, this time to help other drug users through their detoxes and to get a psycho-spiritual, or psychedelic therapy, treatment for herself.
 As she prepared for it, Josie set the intention to be open to whatever the medicine might want to show her, and for her healing to “go up to Level II”.
 What happened next fell into the “you may just get what you ask for” category.

 As Josie slipped into the vision state in this second treatment, she started to see memories of early childhood sexual abuse that she had no conscious memory of.
 It was almost like a movie going on in front of her, except that she was both the suffering little girl in the pictures and she was her grown self watching.
 Josie had the strong impression that it was important to see this through to the end, but she had no idea how she was going to withstand the horror of doing that.